|"Engaging literary fiction with compelling characters, an interesting plot with twists, and

 Aldous Huxley's The Doors of Perception, small-town childhood escapades reminiscent of Jean

 Shepherd's A Christmas Story, arcane historical fiction, Tom Wolfe's Electric Kool-Aid Acid Test,

 Tamper is your kind of book.
-Tamper takes its name from 1940 pulp science fiction writer Richard
+Tamper takes its name from 1940 pulp science fiction writer

+invisible rays.
 Whit can relate!

 Tamper is about a boy named Whit who grows up in the 1960s obsessed with paranormal

 research, B-movies, and strange noises drifting up from the basement of his parents'

 house.
 By the mid-70s he is experimenting with drugs and seeing a psychiatrist, trying to

 solve the mystery of his obsession with the number 4.
 Whit and three friends meet a

 reclusive mystery writer who hints that the answer may be found in the ancient burial